 Yukon is a province in Canada located in the westernmost part of the country.
 It used to be part of the Northwest Territories but was separated and is known commonly referred to as the Yukon Territory.
 Travel to Yukon is popular especially during winter because the landscape transforms into a winter wonderland with a host of winter activities and attractions.

 Geographically, Yukon is shaped like a triangle.
 It shares borders with Alaska, a US state, and two other Canadian provinces: British Columbia and the Northwest Territories.
-Majority of the province is within the Yukon River, with which the province is named after.
-The Yukon River system flows through a long and large number of alpine lakes that are fed with glaciers.
+The majority of the province is on the Yukon River, with which the province is named after.
+The Yukon River system flows through a long and large number of alpine lakes that are fed by glaciers.
 You can also find Mount Logan within the province of Yukon, which is the highest peak in Canada.

-Based on Canadian arctic standards, the temperature and climate in Yukon is mild for most part of the year.
+Based on Canadian Arctic standards, the temperature and climate in Yukon are mild for most of the year.
 But during the peak of winter, this is one of the coldest parts in North America, not just in Canada.
 During the summer, the heat could rise up incredibly fast in Yukon too.
 The highest times of the year are either in May or June.

 Currency: Canadian Dollar

 Wi-Fi Availability: Yukon offers free access to wireless internet particularly in areas frequented by tourists and commercial establishments.

 Airport/s: The Erik Neilsen International Airport in Whitehorse is the main hub for flights that travel to Yukon.

 Visa Required: The visa requirements for travel to Yukon are the same as Canada.

 International Driver’s License Accepted?
 You can use your foreign issued driver’s license in Yukon for 4 months’ period.
 After that, you should apply for a Yukon driver’s license.

 Driving: In Yukon, you will be driving on the right-hand side of the road.